 While the City continues to evolve, the tight-knit community and unique heritage feel remain at the forefront of our fair city's charm.
 With its rich history, wonderful sense of community, lush offerings of nature and proximity to Vancouver, Langley City just may be the best-kept secret in the Lower Mainland!

 For statistical information and more, visit our page: Business & Development Overview.

-- Using effective two-way communication through seeking input, active listening and respecting diversity and other points of view.
+- Using effective two-way communication, seeking input, actively listening, respecting diversity and considering multiple points of view.

-- Providing timely and reliable customer service by being proactive, courteous, friendly, helpful, open-minded and results oriented.
+- Providing timely, reliable service through proactive, courteous, friendly, helpful, and results-oriented actions.

-- Practicing leadership through our own actions, empowering employees, clarifying expectations, expecting accountability, providing growth opportunities and building leaders.
+- Being leaders through our own actions and empowering others, clarifying expectations, being accountable, and providing growth opportunities to build the next generation of leaders.